jstitch/st_roguelike/README.md

 - ui/ holds the UI logic
 - objects/ holds the objects-monsters-players logic
 - log/ stores the game logs
+- util/ utility scripts
-- libtcod is needed for roguewarts to work.
+- libtcod is needed for this game to work.
 Please download it and add it to the game root directory

-(The reason that libtcod is not included as part of the game files is because it's in fact an external library, not part of roguewarts.
+(The reason that libtcod is not included as part of the game files is because it's in fact an external library, not part of the game.
 Also, you may need a different specific compilation of the doryen library, depending on your system)

 DEV Info
 --------